abullard1/abullard1/README.md

 <br>
 <ins>`Currently employed at:`</ins> [**`cloudfood Web & Code`**](https://cloudfood.de/) `👨🏻‍💻☁️🥄`

 Thanks for checking out my Github Profile.
-My names Samuel, but everyone just calls me Sam.
+My names Samuel, or Sam for short.
 I'm interested in everything Tech, with a focus on interactive experiences and information-science.
 Whether it's web apps, mobile apps, video games, or my latest interests—AI, machine learning, and information retrieval—I'm always eager to learn something new.
 As a student, my main focus is gaining deep knowledge, whether it's on the cutting-edge or tried-and-true concepts, and building cool projects along the way of course.
 Feel free to check out my repositories/projects; You might find something that piques your interest or provides you with inspiration for one of your own projects.

-<ins> Next to the standard courses in computer science, such as calculus, linear algebra, statistics etc., my studies have had a focus on the following more technical topics:</ins> *Software Engineering*, *Human-Computer Interaction (HCI)*, *Mobile Development*, *Web Development*, *Multimedia Technology (3D, Video, Audio)*, *Data-Science and Data Visualization*, *2D/3D Computer Graphics*, *Computer Vision*, *Machine Learning (ML)*, *Natural Language Processing (NLP)*, *Deep Learning*, *Usability Engineering*, *Information Retrieval (IR)*.
+<ins> Next to the standard courses in computer science, such as calculus, linear algebra, statistics etc., my studies have had a focus on the following more technical topics:</ins> *Software Engineering*, *Human-Computer Interaction (HCI)*, *Mobile Development*, *Web Development*, *Multimedia Technology (3D, Video, Audio)*, *Data-Science and Data Visualization*, *2D/3D Computer Graphics*, *Computer Vision*, *Machine Learning (ML)*, *Natural Language Processing (NLP)*, *Deep Learning*, *Usability Engineering*, *Information Retrieval (IR)*, *Computational Intelligence*.

 <ins> While working at cloudfood, I have had the chance to get into backend development using Django and other tools and constituents of the framework.